How to Understand Salary Confidentiality Laws and How It is Handled in the Philippines?

 Foster a culture of trust and professionalism

 The best way to handle salary confidentiality is to build a culture of trust and professionalism.
-After all, employees wouldn’t feel the need to investigate pay gaps if you were more transparent about it.
+After all, employees wouldn’t feel the need to investigate pay gaps if you were more transparent about them.

 So, encourage open communication and address employee concerns directly.
 Instead of shutting down salary conversations, hold regular review meetings where employees can understand wage structures and ask questions openly.